DevScope/Docker-LunchOps-Demo/README.md

 docker tag react-frontend:latest dockerlunchopsacr.azurecr.io/react-frontend:latest
 ```

-Time push them to the ACR (beware you have to login to the ACR).
+Time to push them to the ACR (beware you have to login to the ACR).

 ```
 az acr login -n dockerlunchopsacr